-Although this field is highly scientific and potentially life-threatening, the truth is, anyone and their dog can manufacture a snow guard system, market it with any fancy language they desire and sell it to the unsuspecting public.
+Although this field is highly scientific and potentially life-threatening, the truth is, anyone and their dog can manufacture snow guards, market it with any fancy language they desire and sell it to the unsuspecting public.
 There are no “snow guard police” watching.
 No code or industry standard that governs this practice.
 No building inspectors that check snow guards for structural adequacy.
-This approach to a pretty serious business means that building/home owners are left out in the cold, (hopefully without a huge chunk of snow careening toward them); and it means architects and installers of such systems can potentially be sued for both personal and property damage from faulty snow retention systems they specify or install.
+This approach to a pretty serious business means that building/home owners are left out in the cold, (hopefully without a huge chunk of snow careening toward them); and it means architects and installers of such systems can potentially be sued for both personal and property damage from faulty snow stop systems they specify or install.

 But a document does now exist that lets you sift through the technical lingo and make smarter decisions.
 Qualifying Snow Retention Systems for Metal Roofing is the only industry consensus document currently available to guide consumers, architects, specifiers and installers in choosing and implementing a properly engineered, accurately-tested-for-intended-load, long-lasting, dependable system.
 Keep in mind, however that conformity with this document is not mandated by any building code.
 So, buyer beware.
 YOU are the snow guard police!
 But now at least you have a “rule book” to follow.

 How Do Cold Climates Affect Metal Roofs?